lakinsm/slss-asffast/README.md

 **Runs on:**
 - Debian or CentOS Linux
-- MacOS

 **Depends on:**

- - Python3
- - Python matplotlib
+All of the following *must* be in the user's $PATH:
- - Python numpy
+ - Python3.5+ with the numpy package
  - Nextflow v20+ (Java 8+)
- - BWA v0.7.17
- - Samtools 1.10
- - Bcftools 1.10.2
- - (Optional) Singularity v3+
+ - Singularity v3+

 **Installation:**